SalehaHussaini/SalehaHussaini/README.md

 👀 I’m interested in web development, data science, and machine learning.
 🌱 I’m currently learning React and Python for data analysis.
 💞️ I’m looking to collaborate on open-source projects and community-driven initiatives.
-📫 How to reach me at Email:hussainisaleha30@gmail.com or via LinkedIn:
 😄 Pronouns: She/Her
 ⚡ Fun fact: I love hiking and exploring new places!